19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 HP regenerates slowly, after a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest), you can restore 1 HP.
 ## Scars
 If you ever take 5 or more damage to your HP from a single hit, you incur a [Scar](Scars.md).
-	Each scar you have reduces your [Constitution](../Chosen%20Statistics/Constitution.md) by 1.

 ## Object HP
 Inanimate objects can be given an HP value to represent how hard they are to destroy.